Brain metastasis: Radiotherapy

 Radiotherapy plays a critical role in the treatment of brain metastases, and includes whole-brain irradiation, fractionated radiotherapy, and radiosurgery.
 Whole-brain irradiation is used as a primary treatment method in patients with multiple lesions and is also used alongside surgical resection when patients have single and accessible tumors.
 However, it often causes severe side effects, including radiation necrosis, dementia, toxic leukoencephalopathy, partial to complete hair loss, nausea, headaches, and otitis media.
 In children this treatment may cause intellectual impairment, psychiatric disturbances, and other neuropsychiatric effects.
 Results from a 2021 systematic review on radiation therapy for brain metastases found that despite much research on radiation therapy, there is little evidence to inform comparative effectiveness and such patient-centered outcomes as quality of life, functional status, or cognitive effects.
+In addition, whole-brain irradiation in combination with surgery showed no effect on overall survival when compared to whole-brain irradiation alone as demonstrated by a systematic review by the Agency for Healthcare Research and Quality.
+The Recent advancements in personalized medicine and targeted therapies, such as the use of BRAF inhibitors in melanoma patients, have shown promises in improving outcomes for certain subsets of patients with brain metastases.
+Additionally, ongoing research into the genetic and molecular profiles of brain metastases is creating a way for more tailored and effective treatments.
+The Agency for Healthcare Research and Quality systematic review reports that systemic therapy, such as chemotherapy and immunotherapy, in conjunction with whole brain radiation in comparison with either method alone has not shown to be statistically significant in survival outcomes.
+Another review concluded that there is not enough evidence to suggest the impact of key clinical outcomes, such as cognitive function and functional status.
+Even more, the evidence regarding quality of life was considered insufficient.

 Surgery

 Brain metastases are often managed surgically if they are accessible.
-Surgical resection followed by stereotactic radiosurgery or whole-brain irradiation deliver superior survival compared to whole brain irradiation alone.
-Therefore, in patients with only one metastatic brain lesion and controlled or limited systemic disease, a life expectancy of at least 3 months and a good performance status might be expected.
+Surgical resection plus whole brain radiotherapy has not shown survival benefit when compared to whole brain radiotherapy alone.
+In patients with only one metastatic brain lesion and controlled or limited systemic disease, a life expectancy of at least 3 months with maintenance of performance status might be expected.